Skip to content

 }

-Don't worry if you don't understand the functions used here, these are global functions that we will get into the next section.
-What's happening here is this:
+Don't worry if you don't understand all the functions used here (blake2b256, .get); these are global functions covered elsewhere.
+What's happening here is:

 Pin-lock Contract (with SELF)#